-BACKGROUND
+1 BACKGROUND

-Bill C-23, An Act to implement the Free Trade Agreement between Canada and the Republic of Colombia, the Agreement on the Environment between Canada and the Republic of Colombia and the Agreement on Labour Cooperation between Canada and the Republic of Colombia (short title: Canada-Colombia Free Trade Agreement Implementation Act), was introduced in the House of Commons by the Honourable Stockwell Day, MP, Minister of International Trade and Minister for the Asia-Pacific Gateway, and received first reading on 26 March 2009.(1)
+Bill C-2, An Act to implement the Free Trade Agreement between Canada and the Republic of Colombia, the Agreement on the Environment between Canada and the Republic of Colombia and the Agreement on Labour Cooperation between Canada and the Republic of Colombia (short title: Canada-Colombia Free Trade Agreement Implementation Act), was introduced in the House of Commons by the Honourable Peter Van Loan, MP, Minister of International Trade and Minister for the Asia-Pacific Gateway, and received first reading on 10 March 2010.
+The bill received second reading on 19 April 2010 and was referred to the House of Commons Standing Committee on International Trade, where it was passed, with amendments, and reported back to the House on 2 June 2010.
+Bill C-2 passed through the Senate on 21 June and received Royal Assent on 29 June 2010.

-Bill C-23 implements three agreements and their respective annexes signed by Canada and the Republic of Colombia (Colombia) on 21 November 2008.
+Bill C-2 implements three agreements and their respective annexes signed by Canada and the Republic of Colombia (Colombia) on 21 November 2008.
 The first of these is a bilateral free trade agreement (FTA) between Canada and Colombia.
-The Canada-Colombia FTA (CCOFTA) provides for the liberalization of various types of economic activities: trade in goods, trade in services, foreign investments, and government procurements.(2) The two other agreements dealt with in the bill are side agreements to the FTA: the Agreement on the Environment between Canada and the Republic of Colombia ("Environment Agreement") and the Agreement on Labour Cooperation between Canada and the Republic of Colombia ("Labour Agreement").
-The Environment Agreement seeks to ensure that each party enforces its
+The Canada- Colombia FTA (CCOFTA) provides for the liberalization of various types of economic activities: trade in goods, trade in services, foreign investments, and government procurements.
+The two other agreements dealt with in the bill are side agreements to the FTA: the Agreement on the Environment between Canada and the Republic of Colombia ("Environment Agreement") and the Agreement on Labour Cooperation between Canada and the Republic of Colombia ("Labour Agreement").
+The Environment Agreement seeks to ensure that each party enforces its environmental laws; the Labour Agreement seeks to ensure that the domestic law of both states respects basic labour rights and is duly enforced.
+The latter agreement also provides for the possibility of resorting to arbitral panels to settle trade-related disputes that involve a persistent pattern of failure to comply with obligations under the Labour Agreement, an option that is not created in the Environment Agreement.